 2. Correct strongSwan to choose the best match rather that enumerating the secrets in a linear manner.

-#1 Updated by Janusz Baranek almost 4 years ago
+#1 Updated by Janusz Baranek about 4 years ago

 ipsec.secrets (mistyped) should be: